renatorobotica12-tech/WRO-2026-Grises-Jr--Mx-Future-engineers-/README.md

 **Role:** Electronics Specialist

 **Age:**14
+---
 ### **Ruth García**
 **Role:** Builder

 **Age:** 15
+---
 ### **Renato Medina**
 **Role:** Programmer

 **Age:** 14

 ---
+## 🚗 Project Overview

+This repository contains the official documentation of Team **"Los Grises Jr"** for the **Future Engineers** category at the **World Robot Olympiad 2026**.

+Our project focuses on the development of an autonomous vehicle capable of navigating dynamic environments using computer vision and precise steering control.

 ## 🤖 Robot Description